 The Earth, Environmental and Geographical Sciences Department’s classroom space, labs and faculty offices are located in the two buildings that make up the Seaborg Science Complex: New Science and West Science.
-This state-of-the-art facility plays host to a geographic information systems and a remote sensing lab with mobile device docking stations, printers, a wide-format plotter and a mainframe server.
-Northern’s Earth, Environmental and Geographical Sciences Department is home to a collection of more than 75,000 map items.
+This state-of-the-art facility hosts a geographic information systems and a remote sensing lab with mobile device docking stations, printers, a wide-format plotter and a mainframe server.
+Northern’s EEGS Department has a collection of more than 75,000 maps.

-Extending learning off campus, the department makes use of the Upper Peninsula’s many rivers, streams, lakes, hills and plains, as well as NMU’s Longyear Forest, a 120-acre woodland area located within a few miles of campus.
-Students also actively learn along the shores of Lake Superior, the largest fresh water lake in the world in terms of surface area, which is located a mere 10-minute walk from campus.
+Extending learning off campus, the faculty and students visit the Upper Peninsula’s many rivers, streams, lakes, hills and plains, as well as NMU’s Longyear Forest, a 120-acre woodland area located a few miles from campus.
+Students also actively learn along the shores of Lake Superior, the largest fresh water lake in the world in terms of surface area, which is a mere 10-minute walk from campus.

 Labs and Facilities

 - Geomatics lab